FiddllePat/Alt/README.md

 ## Model Info
 - Current alt detection model has 15 inputs, roughly 80% less false positives than the last model based on the testing set.

+## Api Docs
+- WIP, I do intend to make this api accessible for game developers to filter out alts

 ### Supported Browsers
 - Google Chrome (Manifest v3)
 - Firefox (Manifest v2)